-- i. support the applicant's written request lodged pursuant to Clause 4.6(3) of Appendix 9, State Environmental Planning Policy (Sydney Region Growth Centres) 2006, Camden Growth Centres Precinct Plan, to the contravention of the maximum height of building development standard in Clause 4.3 of Appendix 9, State Environmental Planning Policy (Sydney Region Growth Centres) 2006; and - ii. approve DA/2021/1446/1 for the construction of a single storey dwelling house at 85 Banfield Drive, Oran Park, subject to the conditions attached to this report.
+- i. support the applicant's written request lodged pursuant to Clause 4.6(3) of Appendix 9, State Environmental Planning Policy (Sydney Region Growth Centres) 2006 to the contravention of the maximum height of buildings development standard in Clause 4.3 of Appendix 9, State Environmental Planning Policy (Sydney Region Growth Centres) 2006; and - ii. approve DA/2021/1760/1 for the construction of a single storey dwelling house at 79 Banfield Drive, Oran Park, subject to the conditions attached to this report.